leon-kay/leon-kay/README.md

 - **Tech Background**: .NET developer who focuses on architectural design and strives for code stability and high maintainability.
 - **Web3 Believer**: Focused on how Web3 addresses real-world problems: data ownership, privacy protection, and platform dependency.
-- **Life Philosophy**: 靡不有初，鲜克有终 - Most things have beginnings, but few reach completion.
-Committed to being among the few who persist through to meaningful endings.

 ## 💻 What I'm Working On Now
 - [ ] 🦀 Learning Rust programming language